webrecorder/browsertrix/frontend/docs/docs/user-guide/org.md

 # Introduction to Orgs

+Your collaborative workspace for web archiving
+{ .hero-paragraph }

+## Introduction { .invisible }

+---

-A Browsertrix org, or organization, is your workspace for web archiving.
+A Browsertrix org, or organization, is your primary workspace for creating and publishing web archives.
 If you’re archiving collaboratively, an org workspace can be shared between team members.

 ## Subscription, Billing, and Quotas